K10Bops/portfolio/README.md

 ## Projects

-### Msc BigData | Recommender Systems
+### I. Recommender Systems | Msc BigData
 **May 2024 (4 weeks)**

-*Recipe recommendation system with user-recipe reviews*
-- Developed a recipe recommendation system using a dataset of user-recipe reviews with ratings and comments.
+*Developed a recipe recommendation system using a dataset of user-recipe reviews with ratings and comments*

 Implemented three recommendation approaches:
 - Content-Based Filtering using recipe features (ingredients, prep time, description length, tags).
 - Collaborative Filtering (user-based and item-based KNN with cosine and Pearson similarity).
 - Matrix Factorization Models including ALS, SVD, and CoClustering.